-It is always difficult to attribute modern day equivalents for historic prices but in this context a guinea would approximately equate to spending £1300 today.
+It is always difficult to attribute modern day equivalents to historic prices but in this context, a guinea would approximately equate to spending £1300 today.

 "That the dress and fancy balls shall begin as soon as possible after seven o’clock, and conclude precisely at eleven, even in, the middle of a dance."

 These timings are derived from the contract with the musicians.